-Comment on Mortgagea bility
+Comment on Mortgageal bility

-The property forms a suita able security for loan purposes, subject to individual lender requirements.
+The property forms a suita able security for mortgage purposes.

+There are commercial premises at ground floor level of the parent tenement, presently a Chinese restaurant and a Chinese supermarket.
+This is considered reasonable for the locale and has been reflected in the valuation.
+Some lenders may query this and require further clarification.

 Valuations

+dition C 050,000

-Market value in present cor Market value on completion Insurance reinstatement va (to include the cost of total Is a reinspection necessary n of essential repairs lue rebuilding, site clearance, professional fees, ancillary charges plus VAT) £ 210,000 £ 190,000
+Market value in present con £ 250,000

+Market value on completion of essential repairs £

+Insurance reinstatement value (to include the cost of total r lue rebuilding, site clearance, professional fees, ancillary charges plus VAT) £ 240,000

+Is a reinspection necessary ?
+Yes X No

 Buy To Let Cases

-month Short Assured Tena ge of monthly rental income for the property assuming a letting on a 6 ncy basis?
-There there is a steady demand for rented accommodation of this type? £
+What is the reasonable rangmonth Short Assured Tenar ge of monthly rental income for the property assuming a letting on a 6 ncy basis? £

+Is the property in an area w here there is a steady demand for rented accommodation of this type?
+Yes No

 Declaration

-Signed Security Print Code [511632 = 6892 ] Electronically signed by:-
+Signed Security Print Code [637716 = 6302] Electronically signed by:-

 Surveyor's name Peter N M Drennan

 Professional qualifications BSc MRICS

-Company name ALLIED SURVEYORS SCOTLAND PLC
+Company name

-Address Telephone 22-24 Walker Street, Edinburgh, EH3 7HR 0131 226 6518
+Address 22 Walker Street, Edinburgh, EH3 7HR

-Fax 0131 220 6445

-Report date 29th August 2023